 There are two ways you can make this fish chowder: A better way and an easy way.
 The better way involves making a quick broth with the heads and bones of fishes, or cracked shells from crabs, lobsters, crayfish or shrimp.
 And yes, this way of making the recipe uses whey.
 (See what I did there?)

-Oh, and if you don’t have whey around, no worries: Use white wine.
+But don’t let a lack of whey stop you from making this fish chowder.
+No worries: Use white wine.
 Different, but still good.

-The easy way uses no whey and store-bought chicken broth.
+The easy route for this chowder uses no whey and store-bought chicken broth.
 Or you could do a hybrid with whey and store-bought broth.
+Or homemade broth and no whey.
 It’s up to you.

 But, if you make this recipe my way, it is remarkably good.
 I say remarkably because I make a lot of chowder.